Regina Brodell

 Regina is a clinical psychology Ph.D. student.
 She received her B.A. from UCLA in Human Biology and Society.
 Upon graduating, she joined the team at the Nathanson Family Resilience Center and worked on two primary projects: CRRF (a school-based project centered on promoting the resilience and well-being of LAUSD staff, students, and families) and FOCUS-EC (a study assessing the effectiveness of a resilience based program among military families).
 She also assisted with a qualitative study at UCLA TIES for Families, centered on understanding children’s pre-adoptive history and the development of adoptees into young adulthood.

 Her current research interests include studying the impact of trauma among at-risk and justice involved adolescents, as well as foster youth populations and identifying protective factors and/or interventions that may differ the effects of early life adversity.
 She is also interested on school-based interventions that are centered on promoting resilience.
-Outside of research, she loves trail running, jiu-jitsu and spending time with all the little ones in her family.

 Representative papers